 How about the impacts of invasive species and climate change on global food production and trade?

 • Visit a lab in another country to establish new collaborative links?

 • Are you organising an international conference or workshop?

 If so, you may be interested in applying for an OECD Co-operative Research Programme (CRP) fellowship award or international conference sponsorship.

-These are just some of the issues covered by the CRP and relevant to the programmes of work of the OECD’s Committee for Agriculture and Fisheries Committee over the next two years.
+These are just some of the issues covered by the CRP and relevant to the programmes of work of the OECD’s Committee for Agriculture and Fisheries Committee.

 This Newsletter provides up-to-date information on OECD activities related to biotechnology.
 Summaries of the current work and recent outcomes were provided by the Environment Directorate, the Science, Technology and Innovation Directorate, the Trade and Agriculture Directorate and colleagues from the Secretary-General’s office, as well as the International Energy Agency Renewable Energy Division.

 After a successful call for applications, 9 conferences out of 22 received and 21 international research fellowships out of 54 received have been retained by the OECD Co-operative Research Programme for funding.

 Information about both conferences/workshops and fellowships funded in 2017-2010 can be found in the links below, including reports from conference organisers and fellows and links to proceedings and/or published papers that came out of the conferences or fellowships.